Who has to pay the radio and television licence fee

 - We have specialists for every field of law.

-You don’t have a TV or radio, do you still have to pay?
+Don’t have a TV, radio, computer, or smartphone you still have to pay for?

-If you do not own a TV or a computer that can receive TV broadcasts, you are not obliged to pay the TV licence fee.
-The same is true for radio.
-However, it is possible that you may still receive a notice from Czech TV or radio that they have you as an unregistered ratepayer based on data from your electricity provider.
+If you do not own any device that can enable you to watch Czech TV or radio, you are not obliged to pay the TV and radio fee.
+However, it is possible that you may still receive a notice from Czech TV or Radio that they have you as an unregistered payer based on data from your electricity provider.
 In this case, you must send an affidavit to Czech Television and Radio within 30 days stating that you do not own a TV or radio.
 However, if you own a car and have a car radio in it, then you are subject to the radio charge and must pay it.

 Who does not pay the radio and TV licence fee